 Assessment: Students will undertake competency-based assessment towards the achievement of the selected certificate.
 This is the process of gathering evidence and making judgements on whether the student can consistently demonstrate knowledge and skill and the application of the knowledge and skill to the standard of performance required in the workplace.
 Assessment is competency based and therefore no levels of achievement are awarded.
-Observation checklist Written tests Folio Case studies Practical tasks First Aid Role play Log Book Students undertake meaningful and authentic tasks, and reflect on what they have achieved.
+Observation checklist Written tests Folio Case studies Practical tasks First Aid Role play Simulations Log Book Students undertake meaningful and authentic tasks, and reflect on what they have achieved.
 They will be challenged to produce effective solutions to problems, so that skills are developed.
 Pathways: This certificate is designed to further develop foundational skills to prepare for workforce entry or vocational training pathways.
-Fees: User Pay Fees: for supply of materials to create learning experiences for children Year 11 - \$25 Year 12 - \$25 External Provider HLTAID012 - \$120 approx. Further information: Please contact Mrs Schaschke, Head of Department - Technology technology@caloundrashs.eq.edu.au
+Fees: For supply of materials to create learning experiences for children • Year 11 - \$25 Year 12 - \$25 \$20 (Non-refundable) A fee applies upon enrolment into the course for printing of certificates.
+External Provider HLTAID012 - \$120 approx. Shirt to wear on placement - \$30 approx. Further information: Please contact Mrs Schaschke, Head of Department - Technology technology@caloundrashs.eq.edu.au